mukulhase/WebWhatsapp-Wrapper/README.md

 ` driver.view_unread() `

-- Callback on receiving messages
+- Callback on receiving messages, used for bots.
+This feature will be added in the upcoming commit.

-For scripting, to set a function to be called whenever a message is received, use the create_callback method, and pass as the only argument, a function.
-The function must accept an argument, which is the received messages as a list.

-## Use Cases:
+## Use Cases
 - Auto Reply bot for whatsapp, “I am away from phone”
 - Can use whatsapp on phone and this api at the same time, (unlike the other whatsapp APIs, since this uses web.whatsapp)
 - No need for number registration
 - Hackathons, very easy to setup a whatsapp messaging service.
 - API for custom bot making
-- Whatsapp cloud( A service):-
+- Whatsapp cloud(A service):-
 -- User can access and send messages from anywhere without scanning qr anymore, just simple user login and password

+## Limitation
-` Limitation:- Phone has to be ON and connected to the internet `
+Phone has to be ON and connected to the internet `